-Iris and her husband, Chris, are technically self-employed and yet Iris jokes that she and her family answer to another authority.
+Iris and her husband, Chris, are technically self-employed, but Iris jokes that she and her family answer to another authority: fish.
 “Fish is boss,” she laughs, “They are the cornerstone of our lives.
 Everything we have and do is in thanks to the fish.”
-Indeed, they’ve designed their entire lives around the pursuit of catching fish as independent owner-operators of the 47-foot sailboat troller, the F/V Orion.
+Indeed, Iris and Chris designed their entire lives around the pursuit of catching fish as independent owner-operators of the 47-foot sailboat troller, the F/V Orion.

 “After that first year on a tender I never really wanted to leave [Alaska] again,” says Iris.
 The next summer, she and Chris leased his father’s boat.
 It was Chris’s first year as captain and Iris’s first season fishing.
 They ran the troll gear, gutted fish, and performed routine boat maintenance elbow-to-elbow as a team for years.

 It was after a morning of pressure-washing the boat that they decided on a whim to skiff out to an island and (very) quietly get married.
 Only two other people were present besides the officiant.
 “It was lovely,” recalls Iris.
 And since it was the middle of salmon season, they went right back to the boat once they had exchanged their vows.

 Two years later they had made enough money leasing Chris’s father’s boat to buy their own fishing vessel, the Orion.
 That same summer their first child, Yakobi “Kobi,” was born (he shares a name with one of our Trusted Partner processors which is also named after Yakobi island located in Southeast Alaska).
 He was joined two years later by his younger brother, Espen.